When unlearning is free: leveraging low influence points to reduce computational costs: Conclusion

 \section{Conclusion}

 In this work, we provide a solution to reduce the computational costs of unlearning while maintaining privacy and performance.
 We first demonstrate that, across a range of models and tasks, there consistently exist subsets of training points—denoted $D_{LI} \subset D$—that have minimal impact on model performance.
 We explore influence-based techniques to efficiently identify these low-impact points and show that they can be safely removed without significantly affecting the model’s generalization ability.
 Building on this insight, we propose an unlearning algorithm-agnostic framework that leverages influence approximations to reduce the sizes of both the forget and retain sets.
-Finally, we evaluate our framework in a real-world unlearning scenario, showing that it leads to substantial reductions in computational cost while maintaining the performance and privacy guarantees of the original unlearned model.
+Finally, we evaluate our framework across three real-world unlearning scenarios—sample-wise, class-wise and subclass-wise—and across four vision and language datasets, showing that it leads to substantial reductions in computational cost while maintaining the performance and privacy guarantees of the original unlearned model.